What Happens If a Legal Case Is Being Used As a Tool to Inflict Hardship?

 Understanding When a Legal Case May Be An Abuse of Process Deserving a Stay of Proceedings

-Although a rare occurrence, and thankfully so, sometimes a party to a legal proceeding, such as a person accused of an offence such as a minor traffic ticket or a serious crime or possibility even a defendant within civil litigation, becomes improperly abused by the legal proceeding itself whereas proceeding is being misused in an oppressive and vexatious manner for the purpose of inflicting harm rather than for a legitimate purpose.
+It does happen that a party to a proceeding, such as a person accused of a crime or other type of wrongdoing or even a defendant within civil litigation, is improperly abused by the legal proceeding whereas the processes of the proceeding are oppressively and vexatiously used as a tool to inflict harm upon the person rather than for the legitimate purpose of the proceeding.

 What Type of Conduct May Be An Abuse of Process?

 An abuse of process occurs when the process of law is used for a purpose that is something other than what the process of law is intended to do.
 For example, in the process of law relating to a criminal charge, the criminal charge is intended to determine whether the accused person is guilty of a crime; and if so, the process of law is to then determine and assign the appropriate sentence as a punishment.
 However, if the process of law is being misused, such as by using the process itself as a means to inflict hardship, then the use of the process of law may be deemed an abuse of process.
 Abuse of process was defined by the Supreme Court, along with confirmation of the inherent jurisdiction of a court to prevent abuse of process, within the case of R. v.
 Scott, 1990 CanLII 27 (SCC), 3 S.C.R.
 979 which, among other cases, was cited within Foxgate Developments Inc. v.
 Doe et al, Foxgate Developments Inc. v.
 Doe et al, 2020 ONSC 6244, and Williams v.
 Tuck, 2022 ONSC 4464, a civil court case, and wherein these cases it was respectively stated: